AkBKukU/ld-workflow/README.md

 ## Decode

-Begin with `00-preview.sh` to check that the starting frame can be detected.
-If not it will need to be manually set when running `10-decode.sh`
+An automated whole disc capture will begin with the disc being read backwards to find the starting frame.
+Begin with `00-preview.sh` to check that the starting frame can be detected automatically.
+If not, add a starting sample number to begin the search from.
+If the start isn't found automattically, it will need to be manually set when running `10-decode.sh`

 ## Process